How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 Multiple overlapping drivers commonly sustain chronic inflammation in the body.

 Frequent blood sugar spikes and crashes increase oxidative stress and activate inflammatory pathways.
-Chronic hyperinsulinemia, insulin resistance, and metabolic dysfunction amplify immune signaling and impair resolution mechanisms.
+Chronic hyperinsulinemia and insulin resistance amplify immune signaling and impair resolution mechanisms.
 Over time, metabolic strain lowers the threshold for inflammatory activation across multiple systems.

-This is why chronic inflammation and metabolic dysregulation often coexist (13).
+This is why chronic inflammation is strongly associated with cardiometabolic disorders and other inflammatory diseases (13).

 Daily exposure to environmental toxicants—including air pollutants, endocrine disruptors, heavy metals, and chemical additives—places ongoing demands on detoxification pathways.
 When exposure exceeds elimination capacity, immune pathways may remain activated in response to persistent cellular stress.